gazebosim/gz-transport/docs/development/development.rst

 Discovery service
 =================

+Communication occurs between nodes via named data streams, called topics.
+Each node has a universally unique id (UUID) and may run on any machine in a local network.
+A mechanism, called discovery, is needed to help nodes find each other and the topics that they manage.

-The Discovery class implements a distributed service discovery protocol.
-The services are plain strings (``/echo``, ``/my_robot/camera``) and this layer learns about the meta information associated to each service.
-The service location, the unique identifier of the node providing the service or its process are some examples of the information that the discovery component learns for each service.
-The main responsibility of the discovery is to keep an updated list of active services ready to be queried by other entities.
+The Discovery class implements the protocol for distributed node discovery.
+The topics are plain strings (``/echo``, ``/my_robot/camera``) and this layer learns about the meta information associated to each topic.
+The topic location, the unique identifier of the node providing a service or its process are some examples of the information that the discovery component learns for each topic.
+The main responsibility of the discovery is to keep an updated list of active topics ready to be queried by other entities.

 In Ignition Transport we use two discovery objects, each one operating on a different UDP port.
 One object is dedicated to topics and the other is dedicated